 - e) For a model aircraft which lands within 4 minutes flight time only the full 150 metre legs will be counted.
-For model aircraft still in the air when the 4 minutes flight time or 7 minutes expires, whichever comes first, only the completed legs at that moment will be taken into account. - f) After having completed the task, the model aircraft must land in the area(s) determined by the contest director outside the safety area(s) otherwise the flight will be penalised with 100 points.
-The penalty of 100 points will be a deduction from the competitor's final score and shall be listed on the score sheet of the round in which the penalisation was applied - g) A classification based on decreasing number of total flown legs during the flight time will be compiled, and points given as described in 5.3.2.6., thus establishing the "Partial Score B".
+For model aircraft still in the air when the 4 minutes flight time or 7 minutes expires, whichever comes first, only the completed legs at that moment will be taken into account. - f) After having completed the task, the model aircraft must land on the defined landing area, otherwise the flight will be penalised with 100 points.
+The penalty of 100 points will be a deduction from the competitor's final score and shall be listed on the score sheet of the round in which the penalty was applied. - g) A classification based on decreasing number of total flown legs during the flight time will be compiled, and points given as described in 5.3.2.6., thus establishing the "Partial Score B".